Scientists made an online calculator that tells you your 'fitness age' -- and you can try it right now

 But if you exercise pretty frequently and eat right, you might be a lot younger than you think — at least as far as something called your “fitness age” is concerned.

-The “fitness-age calculator,” which determines your fitness age based on how physically fit you are (rather than how many years you’ve been around), was developed in 2013 by researchers at the Norwegian University of Science and Technology.
-In 2015, researchers tried out the calculator on athletes competing in the National Senior Games, a massive annual event with over 12,000 athletes aged 50 and over, competing from July 3 to July 16.
+The “fitness age calculator,” which determines your fitness age based on how physically fit you are (rather than how many years you’ve been around), was developed in 2013 by researchers at the Norwegian University of Science and Technology.
+Most recently, researchers tried out the calculator on athletes competing in the National Senior Games, a massive annual event with over 12,000 athletes ages 50 and over competing from July 3-16.

-While the average chronological age of the participants was 68, their average fitness age was a striking 43, The New York Times reported.
+While the average chronological age of the participants was 68, their average fitness age was a striking 43, the New York Times reported recently.

 The calculator works by taking information about where you live, your age and gender, how frequently you exercise, your heart rate, and your height and waistline measurements.